S&P/TSX composite down in early trading

-TORONTO — Canada's main stock index edged lower in early trading as the heavyweight financial and industrial sectors traded lower, while U.S. stock markets also fell.
+TORONTO — Canada's main stock index was down in early trading, weighed down by broad-based weakness, while U.S. stock markets were mixed.

-The August crude contract was up five cents at US$39.88 per barrel and the July natural gas contract was up a penny at US$1.68 per mmBTU.
+The August crude contract was down 23 cents at US$37.78 per barrel and the August natural gas contract was down four cents at US$1.62 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)